Cow demons and snake spirits

 Cow demons and snake spirits (牛鬼蛇神 (牛鬼蛇神, Niúguǐshéshén)), also rendered in English as ox-demons and snake-spirits is a Chinese term used during the Cultural Revolution (1966–1976) to demonize perceived enemies.
 Tang dynasty poet Du Mu (803–852) coined the term in the preface of a poetry collection by Li He (791–817) to praise the fantastical elements in Li's poetry.

 History

 The term is rooted in Buddhist demonology.
 The poet Du Mu first used the term during the Tang dynasty in a preface describing the supernatural in Li He's poetry.
+In a preface to a collection of Li He's work, Du Mu wrote, "Gaping whales and bounding sea-tortoises, ox-monsters and snake-demons - these are not enough to convey their fanciful and outlandish illusions."

-Mao Zedong first began using the term in his speeches during spring 1957.
+Mao Zedong borrowed the phrase from its usage in Journey to the West.
+Mao first began using the term in his speeches during spring 1957.
 He first used it in March of that year, referring to ghost plays in traditional operas: